 Yes.
-Weyerhaeuser will make a contribution of $300 for an individual or $600 for a family (paid in bi-weekly installments throughout 2018), as long as you are actively contributing to your HSA.
+Weyerhaeuser will make a contribution of $300 for an individual or $600 for a family.
+HSA contributions are paid biweekly and you must contribute a minimum of $2.00 per pay period.

 Once my HSA is fully funded, can I still contribute?

 No, you can only contribute tax-free to the annual maximum contribution.

 HSA Bank specializes in the administration of health savings accounts.
 HSA Bank is a division of Webster Bank and is FDIC insured.

 What are my HSA Investment options?

 You can have a managed account with Devenir Financial that offers mutual funds of varying investment strategies or a self-managed account with AmeriTrade that allows you to select any financial vehicle available through AmeriTrade.
 These investment options are available as part of your HSA with HSA Bank.